Juliane House

 Juliane House (born 1942) is a German linguist and translation studies scholar.
+Her research interests include translation theory and practice, contrastive pragmatics, discourse analysis, politeness theory, English as lingua franca, intercultural communication, and global business communication.

 Biography

 House received a degree in English and Spanish Translation and International Law from the University of Heidelberg, Germany.
 Later, she worked as a translator and researcher.
-She earned her BEd, MA and PhD in Linguistics and Applied Linguistics at the University of Toronto, Canada.
+She earned her BEd, MA and PhD in Linguistics and Applied Linguistics (1976) at the University of Toronto, Canada.

-She is a senior member of the German Science Foundation’s Research Centre on Multilingualism at the University of Hamburg, where she has directed several projects on translation and interpreting.
-Her research interests include translation theory and practice, contrastive pragmatics, discourse analysis, politeness theory, English as lingua franca, intercultural communication, and global business communication.
+She is a senior member of the German Science Foundation’s Research Centre on Multilingualism at the University of Hamburg, where she held a position from 1979 until her retirement in 2008.
+While there she directed several projects on translation and interpreting.

-She is the president of IATIS.